jedi-academy/learn-4711/data/assignments/assignment1.md

 You are to use gitflow workflow, with proper forking and branching, and with GPG-signed commits by team members.
-Team members should use the same github account for all their work, so that contribution breakdown can be determined.

 Contributions to the team repository should be by pull request only.